Above all, it is important to remember that the actors on stage can see and hear

 permitted in the theatre.

-the theatre.
+a lid and straw are permitted.
 Dispose of all gum.

 - Visit the restroom before the performance begins.
 Unless

 there is an emergency, plan to stay seated during the performance.